ge0rgiajayy/ge0rgiajayy/README.md

 > *"Data is cool.
 Making it creative is better."*

-I'm a **Junior Data Analyst** interested in the darker corners of **sport, culture, music, and entertainment**.

-I combine **data, storytelling and creativity** to explore audiences, trends and the narratives hiding underneath the numbers — because a spreadsheet is only half the story.
+I'm a **Junior Data Analyst** interested in the worlds of **sport, culture, music, and entertainment**.
+I combine data, storytelling, and creativity to explore audiences, trends, and the narratives behind the numbers — because a spreadsheet is only half the story.

-Outside of data, I freelance in **Production, Editing & Videography** as **Georgia Jayy**.

-I'm a die-hard Arsenal fan, a music encyclopedia, and someone with a slightly unhealthy devotion to my CD collection.
+I also freelance in **Production, Editing & Videography** as **Georgia Jayy**, am a die-hard Arsenal fan, and a music encyclopedia with a slightly unhealthy devotion to my CD collection.

-I like numbers.

-I like stories.

-I like making things look cool.

-Apparently, I also like spending **10,000 years** making a README.
+I believe personality should show in everything you make — which is probably why I spent **10,000 years** on this README.

 ```python
 georgia = {